microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Dirty-Build.md

 BuildXL aims to create correct, deterministic builds.
 This behavior however can come at a tradeoff for speed.
 Sometimes it's helpful to explicitly perform an incorrect build, if the correctness doesn't matter.

-BuildXL supports two options to tune the "dirtiness" of the build.
-Both are disabled by default and should be used with extreme care, as implied by the *unsafe* prefix to the controlling arguments.
+BuildXL supports options to tune the "dirtiness" of the build.
+They are disabled by default and should be used with extreme care, as implied by the *unsafe* prefix to the controlling arguments.

 ## Force Skipping Dependencies